Baby Boomer music.

 In Conclusion: There are exceptions, perhaps — Stephen King and Terry Pratchett and Octavia E Butler, just three — but I believe that the greatest writers of our Boomer Generation have been our Singer-Songwriters.

-This is just my personal story.
+This is just my personal story, such as it is.
 I’m a Country Boomer from a working family.
 Different vibe, maybe, from Burb Boomers and City Boomers, eh?

-I never smoked that stinking stuff.
-Or nibbled/snorted the toxic dung.
+I never smoked those stinking leaves.
+Or nibbled/sucked the toxic dung.
 I drinks a bit — won’t say no to a cold Moosehead.
 Just one.
+Maybe two.
+If I’ve got the silver, I’ll buy a round.

 So many songs — so much music from those incredible, creative, counterculture days.
 Betcha every Boomer has their own memories, faves and stories…